Official-Codaisseur-Graduate/Jobs-Board-Client/README.md

 # Preface
 - This repository is a continuation by members of Codaisseur class #28 of the "Jobs Board" real world project that was started by members of Codaisseur class #26.
-The original repo can be found [here] (https://github.com/hastinc/Jobs-Board-Client/tree/master).
+The original repo can be found [here](https://github.com/hastinc/Jobs-Board-Client/tree/master).
 - You can find the back-end repository for this project [here](https://github.com/Official-Codaisseur-Graduate/Jobs-Board-Server).

 ## [Check out the deployed app here!](https://jobs-board-client-codaisseur.herokuapp.com)